Deepen2005/Portfolio-Project/doc/01-component-brainstorming/01-component-brainstorming.md

 ### Added

-- Designed a <!-- insert name of component 1 here --> component
+- Designed a Binary Conversion component
-- Designed a <!-- insert name of component 2 here --> component
+- Designed a Portocol Numbers and Names component
-- Designed a <!-- insert name of component 3 here --> component
+- Designed a Same Network Verification component
 ```

-Here `YYYY.MM.DD` would be the date of your submission, such as 2024.04.21.
+Here `2025.09.21` would be the date of your submission, such as 2024.04.21.

 You may notice that things are nicely linked in the root CHANGELOG.
 If you'd
 like to accomplish that, you will need to make GitHub releases after each pull